Expert guide to the best things to do in Mexico City with kids

 Feeding the kids in Mexico City

 Kids are welcome everywhere in Mexico so decide where you want to eat and take them along!
-My kids are huge fans of Mexican food and street food in particular so we just look around, see where everyone else is eating and head there.
+You can find every cuisine you can imagine in the city.

-🍕 If your kids aren’t into tacos then there are plenty of fast food options that they’ll recognise including burgers & pizza.
+🍕 If your kids aren’t yet into Mexican food then there are plenty of fast food options that they’ll recognise including burgers & pizza.
 VIPS is also a decent option for feeding kids.

 🫗If you’re given a glass of water in a restaurant you can drink it as it will be from a garafon.